 Robert L. Hickok is a partner and co-chair of the Litigation and Dispute Resolution Department of Pepper Hamilton LLP.
 He is a past member of the firm's Executive Committee.

 Mr. Hickok focuses his commercial litigation practice on matters involving corporate governance, the antitrust laws, federal securities laws and class action defense.

 In his practice, Mr. Hickok is particularly interested in the application of economic analysis to the resolution of legal issues.
 He has an advanced degree in law and economics and has taught this subject for a number of years.
 He has used economic analysis in antitrust cases (product and market definition and product pricing), federal securities law cases (the efficient capital market theory), and commercial contract cases (measure of damages).
 Mr. Hickok, who has served as chairman of the firm’s Technology Committee, is also interested in the application of technology to information and litigation management.

 Mr. Hickok is a magna cum laude graduate of the Harvard Law School, where he was an editor of the Harvard Law Review.
 He was one of two students in the second-year class awarded the Sears Prize for having the highest annual academic average.
 While at Harvard, he also received a masters degree in law and economics.
-After law school, he was a law clerk for the Honorable Leonard I. Garth of the U.S. Court of Appeals for the Third Circuit.
-He then worked as a federal prosecutor in the U.S. Attorney’s Office in Philadelphia, where he conducted numerous fraud, corruption and tax prosecutions.
+Prior to joining Pepper, he worked as a federal prosecutor in the U.S. Attorney’s Office in Philadelphia, where he conducted numerous fraud, corruption and tax prosecutions.